rweigel/stats/notes.md

 ## General Law of Addition

-(Devore does not use this, however)
+(Devore does not use this term, however)

 > For any two events $A$ and $B$,
 >